steveSuave/practicing-problem-solving/README.md

-# ProjectEuler-CodingBat-etc
 Solutions to various problems

-from project euler, coding bat, codewars and elsewhere.
+from coding bat, codewars, leetcode, project euler and elsewhere.